dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ### Training Architecture

 After finding the top performing models, I ensemble the best models together using a [Stack](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.StackingRegressor.html).
 In this project, I leveraged [Optuna's](https://optuna.org/#dashboard) CMAES Sampler to not only find the best parameters for each model in the stack, but also data preprocessing scalers and encoders.
-All trails are fed with appropriate offline traiing data from a [Feast](https://feast.dev/) feature store.
-I utilized [ML Flow](https://medium.com/infer-qwak/building-an-end-to-end-mlops-pipeline-with-open-source-tools-d8bacbf4184f) as a model registry to track all Optuna trials.
+All trails are fed with appropriate offline trainng data from a [Feast](https://feast.dev/) feature store.
+I utilized a [ML Flow](https://medium.com/infer-qwak/building-an-end-to-end-mlops-pipeline-with-open-source-tools-d8bacbf4184f) model registry to track all Optuna trials.
 Databricks is leveraged to store production models.
 Finally, I wrag this whole tuning process in Poetry wheel file called 'OptimizingUtils' for reproducability.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/c4b0cbb0-290d-4a3a-8572-779a810cc1ed" alt="Event Scatter" style="width:88%">